yuzi-co/Forager/Readme.md

 - XMR-Stak (AMD and NVIDIA) doesn't support multiple groups per GPU Vendor (2+ AMD or NVIDIA) out of the box.
   Of first run it will create "GroupName-Algorithm.txt" files for each group that you can edit once to include only the relevant GPUs.

-- Mixed rigs (AMD+NVIDIA) are not recommended .Use at your own risk.
+- Mixed rigs (AMD+NVIDIA) are not recommended.
+Use at your own risk.
   You may have problems with some miners selecting specific devices.
 Disable problematic miners if you have issues.